mkirchner/hamt/README.md

 ### Persistent Hash Array-Mapped Tries

-One way to understand hash array-mapped tries is to look at them as an evolution of n-ary and hash trees (Fig. 1).
+One way to understand hash array-mapped tries is to look at them as an evolution of *k*-ary trees (Fig. 1) that follows from a series of real-world tradeoffs.

 <p align="center">
 <img src="doc/img/hamt-trees.png" width="600"></img>
 </p>
-<p class="image-caption"><b>Figure 1:</b> N-ary tree, hash tree, and
+<p class="image-caption"><b>Figure 1:</b> *k*-ary tree, hash tree, and
 hash array-mapped trie.</p>

-A hash array mapped trie forms an *n*-ary tree Ⓐ.
-Internal and leaf nodes have different types: internal nodes point to *n* internal or leaf nodes and leaf nodes hold or point to data (i.e. the keys/value pairs).
-The challenge with vanilla *k*-ary trees is that they are not balanced and their performance characteristics can easily degrade from O(log<sub>k</sub> n) to O(n) depending on the sequence of the input.
+In classic *k*-ary trees Ⓐ,  Internal and leaf nodes have different types: internal nodes point to *n* internal or leaf nodes and leaf nodes hold or point to data (i.e. the keys/value pairs).
+In their basic form, *n*-ary trees (just like binary trees) are not balanced and their performance characteristics can easily degrade from *O(log<sub>k</sub> n)* to *O(n)* for degenerate input sequences.

+One approach to balanced trees are explicit implementations of tree rebalancing (as in e.g. [Red-black trees][wiki_red_black_trees], [AVL trees][wiki_avl_trees], or [B-trees][wiki_b_trees]).

-For that reason, a HAMT is a [*hash tree*][wiki_hash_tree] Ⓑ: it uses the *hash* of the key, interpreted as a sequence of *b*-bit groups, to detetermine the location of the leaf node that stores the key/value pair.
+Another option is to use a [*hash tree*][wiki_hash_tree] Ⓑ: like the name implies, it uses the *hash* of the key, interpreted as a sequence of *b*-bit groups, to detetermine the location of the leaf node that stores the key/value pair.
 The group size *b* determines the branching factor 2<sup><i>b</i></sup>, i.e. for *b*=5, every node can have 2<sup>5</sup>=32 child nodes.
-Hashing also avoids the need for an explicit implementation of tree rebalancing (as in e.g. [Red-black trees][wiki_red_black_trees], [AVL trees][wiki_avl_trees], or [B-trees][wiki_b_trees]) and instead relies on the distributional properties of a (good) hash function to place nodes uniformly.
-Hash trees *do* require a strategy to deal with *hash exhaustion*, a topic covered below.
+Instead of implementing explicit tree rebalancing, hash trees rely on the distributional properties of a (good) hash function to place nodes uniformly.
+While this saves some effort for rebalancing, note that hash trees *do* require a strategy to deal with *hash exhaustion*, a topic covered below.

+The challenge with vanilla hash trees is that they reserve space for *k* children in every internal node.
+If the tree is sparsely populated this will cause significant memory overhead and impact performance due to cache misses.

-The HAMT also implements *array mapping* Ⓒ: instead of reserving space for *n* pointers to children in each internal node, the parent node stores a bitmap that indicates which children are present and the actual node only allocates the memory required to refer to its children.
+For that reason, HAMTs implement *array mapping* Ⓒ: instead of reserving space for *n* pointers to children in each internal node, the parent node stores a bitmap that indicates which children are present and the actual node only allocates the memory required to refer to its children.
 This is an important optimization that makes trees with a high branching factor more memory efficient and cache-friendly.

-In order to become *persistent*, we need to extend the HAMT to support a [structural sharing][wiki_persistent_data_structure] strategy.
+In order to implement a *persistent* map or set, every modification operation must return a modified copy and maintain the source data structure.
+And returning actual copies is prohibitively expensive in time and memory.

+This, finally, is where HAMTs really shine and the true reason why we build them in the first place.

+HAMTs are trees and trees are very compatible with [structural sharing][wiki_persistent_data_structure] strategies.
 Common techniques are copy-on-write, fat nodes, [path copying][wiki_persistent_structural_sharing], and there are [complex combinations of the previous three][driscoll_86_making].
-Path copying is simple, efficient and general and therefore the technique of choice for `libhamt`.
+Path copying is simple, efficient and general and therefore the technique of choice for `libhamt`: Instead of returning an actual copy of the tree during an insert, update or delete operations, we follow the search path to the item in question, maintaining a path copy with all the nodes along the way, make our modification along this path and return it to the caller.

+Note that enabling persistence *requires* the use of a garbage collection strategy.
+Under stanard `malloc()` memory management, there is no way for the HAMT nodes to know how many descendants of a HAMT refer to them.

 ### Implementation strategy